Story of Survival

 WHERE FRIENDS GATHER GREAT THINGS HAPPEN

-I could see that adjusting to life with brain injury helped me cope better with my cancer diagnosis.
+Treatment for brain injury can be a slow and iterative process.
+About midway through brain rehabilitation therapy, I was diagnosed with Stage I Breast Cancer.
+I could see that learning to adjust to life with brain injury helped me cope better with my cancer diagnosis.
 Cancer treatment gave me the strength to let go and try to live my best life despite my brain injury and functional limitations.

 I promised myself that if I made it through cancer treatment successfully, I would do my best to help others challenged with mild brain injury close care and information gaps through personal advocacy to attain better outcomes.
 By sharing lessons learned, helpful information that may be hard to find online, and connect survivors in thoughtful ways, this web site is evolving to include a community of like-minded individuals like you who are passionate about raising awareness through sharing lived experience as a survivor of an acquired brain injury.

 Many thanks to my two kids, my husband, family, and friends.
 I have met amazing people committed to brain injury who inspire hope through The Virginia Brain Injury Council, Brain Injury Association of America, Brain Rehabilitation Specialist Sylvia Whitmire, MA, LCMHC, BCB-Fellow, CCMC; Brain Injury Services; the team at VCU TBI Model Systems, and Brain Injury Association of Virginia.